From PLN 239 Million to PLN 2.15 Billion: Revenue at a 44% CAGR Over Six Years

 Three Structural Factors That Consensus Coverage Underweights

 First, the interest rate sensitivity of XTB's revenue structure.
 Swap-related income and net interest on client cash together contributed an estimated 28-30% of XTB's 2024 operating income, based on FM Intelligence calculations using the company's revenue composition disclosures and the net interest income line.
-A 200 basis-point reduction in benchmark rates across XTB's operating currencies would reduce this income stream, though the magnitude depends on client cash balances and position sizes at the time.
+In 2025, the swap share fell from 42% to 25% of gross CFD revenue as market-making income recovered, but net interest on client cash continued to grow (PLN 59 million to PLN 78 million).
+A 200 basis-point reduction in benchmark rates across XTB's operating currencies would reduce these income streams, though the magnitude depends on client cash balances and position sizes at the time.
+The base case projection incorporates PLN 300 million in non-CFD income, of which an estimated PLN 85-95 million is directly interest-rate sensitive.

 Second, the operating leverage asymmetry.
 XTB's operating expenses rose 48.2% in 2025 while revenue grew 14.6%.
 Between 2019 and 2022, the relationship was inverted: revenue grew 503% while expenses grew 221%.
 The current phase reflects a deliberate investment in client acquisition, but the company has not yet demonstrated that operating leverage will return at the new, higher cost base.
-If marketing spend does not moderate while revenue per client continues to decline, margin compression could persist.
+The bear case scenario in FM Intelligence's projection model illustrates this risk: if profitability per lot reverts to PLN 185 (approximately half a standard deviation below the 2019-2025 mean) while operating expenses continue to grow at 28%, net profit margin compresses to 9.6%, down from 30.0% in 2025 and 45.7% in 2024.

 Third, the client monetization gap.
 XTB's average revenue per active client fell from PLN 5,400 in 2022 to PLN 1,800 in 2025.
 During this same period, the client acquisition cost held at PLN 700-1,100.
 FM Intelligence calculates the revenue-to-CAC ratio at 2.6x in 2025, down from 4.9x in 2022 and 9.3x in 2020.
-Sustaining the current strategy requires either stabilizing revenue per client through new product lines (stocks, ETFs, interest on deposits, crypto) or maintaining client acquisition costs at current levels while demonstrating that new clients generate positive lifetime value at PLN 1,800 in annual revenue.
+The declining ratio reflects a structural shift in client composition: nearly 80% of new EU clients in 2024 entered through stocks, ETFs, or investment plans rather than CFD trading.
+These clients generate lower per-capita revenue but may have longer retention periods and higher deposit balances.
+Sustaining the current strategy requires demonstrating that the lifetime value of a PLN 1,800-per-year client, acquired for PLN 700, exceeds the breakeven threshold when fully loaded operating costs are allocated.